The virtual SciCon series 2.0

 SciCon2.0 Conference

 All the lectures in the SciCon 2.0 series will be documented as video recordings and transcribed on this website.
-They can be accessed free of charge in PDF format by anyone interested in the topics.
-For the lectures in the first SciCon series, visit Knowledge Reservoir – EU-SciCon 2020 (science-journalism.eu) and con gressa Cloud (cloud-congressa.de) for the corresponding PDFs: “SciCon Summary”.
+They can be accessed in the Knowledge Reservoir – EU-SciCon 2020 (science-journalism.eu) and con gressa Cloud (cloud-congressa.de) for the corresponding PDFs: “SciCon Summary”.